robinrendle/robinrendle.com/_projects/endsleigh.markdown

 <ul class="solutions-list">
   <li>An easy-to-read codebase with object-oriented <abbr title='cascading style sheets'>CSS</abbr>.</li>
-  <li>Make the website as accessible for as many customers and users as possible.</li>
+  <li>Make the website accessible for as many customers as possible.</li>
-  <li>Create a performance budget that prioritized speed.</li>
+  <li>Create a performance budget.</li>
 </ul>

 As a front-end developer I worked closely with the head of design at Erskine and the lead front-end developer to break down the design mockups into an ellaborate system of components and templates.
 Throughout the project we discussed ways in which to cut down on the number of components and re-use them as much as possible.
 We also constantly discussed ways in which to change the design in order to improve the performance of the website (such as stripping out unnecessary images and replacing them with inline <abbr title='scalable vector graphics'>SVG</abbr>s).

 That feedback loop between design and development ultimately taught me an awful lot about how a team ought to collaborate and work together in the future.

-But we had several interesting constraints: the most important being the mobile-first design, but shortly followed by the need to ensure that the website worked just as well in IE8 and IE9 as it did in the latest versions of Chrome.
-This is because of our initial research into the analytics of their old website where we found that even though Endsleigh is a student insurance provider with a young group of customers, they still had a large percentage of customers that were using older browsers.
-So this had to be taken into account for everything that we designed and built in the months to follow.

 ## Starting the Design System